-3.3.8.
+3.3.7.
 Visual amenity

-Prior to construction, a CEMP will be prepared to govern the completion of all construction works.
-The plan will detail measures to maintain visual amenity, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the DPIE.
+Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
+The plan will detail measures to maintain visual amenity, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning, Industry and Environment (DPIE).